Btate712/js-exercise-2020-3/README.md

 ## Exercise:

-Read the comments for each function in the file functions.js and write the code required to make each function return the appropriate value without modifying the original array.
+Read the comments for each function in the file functions.js and write the code required to make each function return the appropriate value.

 ## Running the tests